 ***FOR LEFT-HAND DRIVE E46s ONLY (Right-hand drive version not available.)

-All BMW E46s without OEM navigation require the HVAC relocation bracket (either the "single row" or "individual row") to install a double-din radio such as the Dynavin.
-This bracket makes it convenient to access your USB ports and eliminates the need for USB flush mounting.
+All BMW E46s without OEM navigation require the HVAC relocation bracket (either the "single row" or "individual row") to install a double-din radio such as a Dynavin.
+This bracket makes it convenient to access your USB ports and eliminates the need for USB flush mounting or unsightly hanging wires.

 THE SINGLE ROW VERSION NOW INCLUDES BOTH CONFIGURATIONS: 2 USB and 2 USB with one 12V so you can choose when you install it.

 The "12V" Dynavin bracket includes two USB ports --one for USB charging only (3A or 12V) and one for multimedia that plugs into a USB port on the back of the Dynavin or other aftermarket radio.
-The other option, the "2 USB" Dynavin bracket, must be used when installing a Dynavin N7-E46 PRO radio without a CD player as this version Dynavin has two USB ports: one for the iLink Pro dongle used for Android Auto/Apple CarPlay and one that must be used for firmware updates since it doesn't have a memory card slot on the front panel.
+The other option, the "2 USB" Dynavin bracket, should be used when installing a Dynavin 8 radio since it has two USB ports: one for Android Auto wired connection (and wired CarPlay in the future) and one for firmware updates via USB drive.
 If installing with a different aftermarket radio, you will most likely want the "12V" version.
 It just depends on how many USB ports the radio has and whether you want access to both USB media ports ("2USB") rather than just one for media and one for charging only ("12V").

 If you're not sure which one you need, email us a picture of your console and we will let you know!